wewakesharma/propasafe/README.md

 2) Download the fine-tuned BERT model https://figshare.com/s/d9420062b6dd5e7ec618?file=51093947 OR
-You can choose your model and name it best_model.keras(or use .h5 extension)

-save it in same folder as cloned repository.
+You can choose your model and name it best_model.keras(or use .h5 extension).
+Save it in same folder as cloned repository.

 3) Navigate to the folder and create a virtual environment and activate it.
 Read this document for help https://docs.python.org/3/library/venv.html